 Registration for the academic year during extensions

-Registration for the academic year is required also during extension periods.
+You need to register for the academic year also during extension periods.

-You do not have to pay a re-enrolment fee.
+you do not need to pay a re-enrolment fee

 If you forget to register, you will be charged a re-enrolment fee.

-During the normal annual registration period, please register through Oili.
-Registration in Oili is possible a couple of days after you have been notified of the extension granted.
+If the normal registration period is ongoing, please register and pay the Student Union fee through Oili.
+Registration in Oili is possible a couple of days after you have been notified of the granted extension.
+Register in Oili

 Payment terms